Nabla7/Software-Engineering-Practica/Assignment 1/assignment1.md

 | Any | If the system fails or crashes it should notify the software devolpment team with an error log |
 | After 2 | If there are no submissions, the system should stop running |

+## User story cards

+### Plagiarism detection
+   *As a professor I want all the assignments to be checked by plagiarism detection software and a report of it attached to the assignment.
+This way academic integrity is ensured.*
+#### INVEST criteria
+1. I: Independent:
+    This story does not mention/depend on any other story
+2. N: Negotiable:
+    There isnt a lot of detail of how/when the software should run.
+3. V: Value:
+    The story specifies the value: academic integrity
+4. E: Estimable:
+    It's clear what has to be done
+5. S: Small:
+    The story describes a single functionality
+6. T: Testable:
+    We can easily define acceptance criteria for this user story.